Lefteris-Souflas/Lefteris-Souflas/README.md

 # Welcome to Lefteris' GitHub Profile! 👋

 Hey there!
 I'm Leftéris Soúflas, known as [@Lefteris-Souflas](https://github.com/Lefteris-Souflas) in the GitHub community.
-I'm passionate about Business Analytics, Data Science, and Database Administration.
+I'm passionate about Business Analytics, Data Science, Data Engineering and Database Administration.
 Here's a bit more about me:

-- 👀 I'm deeply interested in Business Analytics, Data Science, and Database Administration.
-I love diving into data, extracting insights, and building solutions.
+- 👀 I love diving into data, extracting insights, and building solutions.

 - 🌱 I hold a Master of Science degree in Business Analytics, which has equipped me with a strong foundation in analytical techniques and tools.